prajjwolmondal/Ortolan/README.md

    ~~2.
 Add in outpost functionality to sell weapons~~ ~~3.
 Modify Ships to be upgradeable~~
 4. Add in game save & load capability
+5. Define all existing levels
-5. Add in ship fighting functionality
+6. Add in ship fighting functionality
-6. TBD
+7. TBD